Timeless Fitness Tips...

-From childhood, flexibility has been emphasized as an important part of each individuals health.
+From childhood, muscle flexibility has been emphasized as an important part of each individuals health.
 However, it is the most overlooked part of a fitness and exercise program.
-Most people understand that flexibility and range of motion are important, but do not understand the actual influences stretching has on the body.
+Most people understand that muscle flexibility and range of motion are important, but do not understand the actual influences stretching has on the body.
 Unlike weight training and cardiovascular activity, stretching does not burn significant calories, and is not usually perceived as a body shaping activity.
 Few realize that stretching before and after a workout adds strength to the body, aids in the prevention of injury, and dramatically increases recovery time.

 Impact of Stretching